naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 == Description ==

-[Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin allows you to easily create PayPal smart payment buttons using PayPal's checkout API.
+[Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin allows you to easily create PayPal smart payment buttons using PayPal's checkout API (previously known as PayPal Express Checkout).
 It generates dynamic payment buttons using shortcodes that enable PayPal checkout on your WordPress site.

 Your customers will be able to pay for your products using PayPal, Pay Later or Credit Card.
 All you need to do is insert a shortcode into one of your web pages and your website will be ready to go live.

 Checkout for PayPal supports PayPal Sandbox.
 PayPal Sandbox is a simulation environment which allows you to do test purchases between a test buyer and a seller account.
 This is to make sure that your store can process PayPal transactions without any issues.
 It also helps you get prepared before selling to real customers.

-= Features =
+=== Checkout for PayPal Features ===

 * Sell products or services using PayPal
 * Create PayPal buttons on the fly in a post/page using shortcodes
+* Smart Fast PayPal checkout
-* Allow shoppers to complete their purchases using PayPal, Pay Later, Venmo, credit card and debit card payments
+* Allow shoppers to complete their purchases using PayPal, Pay Later, Pay in 4, Venmo, credit card and debit card payments
 * Accept once off payments
+* Support Venmo checkout
 * Offer a simplified and secure checkout experience
 * View or Manage orders received via PayPal buttons from your WordPress admin dashboard
 * Quick settings configurations